data-to-insight/ssd-data-model/README.md

 # Children's Services Standard Safeguarding Dataset (SSD)

 This is the source repository for the SSD dataset and tools for creating the required data.
 The repository contains the definitions for a broader standard dataset for Children's Social Care (CSC) in safeguarding authorities beyond the existing returns dataset(s) (stage 1) and a set of solutions/tools that local authorities can adopt at low/zero cost to enable and produce the dataset.
+A six-year historical data scope is suggested.
 Current phase : [prototype](#prototype).

 The core of the SSD has been based around current statutory returns
 - SSDA903